Miranda Warnings and Police Questioning

 Physical and Psychological Intimidation

 Information that you voluntarily offer to a police officer after receiving a proper Miranda warning is generally admissible in court.
-Police officers are not allowed to use physical or psychological intimidation to get you to make a statement, however.
-TV favorites such as hours spent under a bright light or sleep deprivation render the statement involuntary, and not admissible in court.
+However, police officers aren't allowed to use physical or psychological intimidation to get you to make a statement.
+Forcing suspects to spend hours under a bright light or using sleep deprivation tactics on them can render any subsequent statement they make involuntary, and therefore not admissible in court.

-What to Say and Not Say If You Are Arrested
+What to Say and Not Say If You're Arrested

 People often blurt out admissions in the heat of the moment or let the police bait them into admissions.
-The best advice if you are arrested is quite simple: Be cooperative, be polite, provide identification, but say nothing other than to request a lawyer.
+The best advice if you're arrested is quite simple: Be cooperative, be polite, provide identification, but say nothing other than to request a lawyer.